CartoDB/mobile-sample-data-collection/README.md

 ### 4. Customize and use the app

-If basic sample is working, then you probably want to create your own modified data form, use own fields etc. Gradually adjust mobile side (UI and data objects) and backend side (dataset in CARTO and the SQL function parameters) in parallel, make sure backend accepts new fields etc. You can also add your specific rules to checking data etc.
+If basic sample is working, then you probably want to create your own modified data form, use own fields etc. Gradually adjust mobile side (UI, data objects, sqlite database storage) and backend side (dataset in CARTO and the SQL function parameters) in parallel, make sure backend accepts new fields.
+You can also add your specific rules to checking data, user identification etc.

 ## USAGE